Resource Library

 This 2019 guide from the University of Missouri and the Pennsylvania State University explains the factors that affect dairy cow behavior and describes best practices for handling dairy cattle in a variety of situations.

-This University of Maine resource provides links to important information and a set of helpful hints developed by Cooperative Extension workers to make our jobs and work environments safer.
-It includes includes a special section for staying safe in the field.
-Link to Safety Tips for Extension Staff and Volunteers
+This web resource from the University of Maine provides important information and advice from Cooperative Extension workers on how to make our jobs and work environments safer from injury or violence.
+It includes a special section for service providers and volunteers about staying safe in the field.

 This online fact sheet provides ergonomic guidelines that can help farm and ranch women prevent injuries that develop because of continuous activities over a long period of time.